 Eric Resnis currently serves as Organizational Effectiveness Coordinator for the Miami University Libraries.
 He participated in ACRL’s Assessment in Action program both as a team leader (year 1) and as a co-facilitator (year 3).
 Eric is Vice President/President-Elect (2017-2018) of the Academic Library Association of Ohio, the Ohio chapter of ACRL.
 He regularly publishes and presents on the value of assessment in meeting information literacy outcomes, strengthening liaison roles, and demonstrating library impact towards institutional outcomes.

-Melanie Sellar is Senior Instructional Designer at Loyola Marymount University’s (LMU) School of Education and Adjunct Professor, San Jose State University iSchool.
-Previous to LMU, Melanie served for five years as the Education Services Librarian at Marymount California University, where she held the rank of Associate Professor of Information Literacy.
+Melanie Sellar is Head of Instruction and Assessment at Santa Clara University (SCU) Library and Adjunct Professor, San Jose State University iSchool.
+Previous to SCU, Melanie was the Senior Instructional Designer at Loyola Marymount University’s School of Education and served for five years as the Education Services Librarian at Marymount California University, where she held the rank of Associate Professor of Information Literacy.
 Melanie founded the non-profit organization Librarians Without Borders (LWB) in 2005 and has served nearly continuously as its Co-Executive Director since that time.

 Brandy Whitlock is the Instruction Librarian at Anne Arundel Community College, located near Annapolis, Maryland.
 She's developed a variety of classes and workshops for undergraduates, including library instruction one-shots in every nearly every academic discipline and credit courses in student success, composition, creative writing, critical thinking, and information literacy.
 She's delivered presentations and workshops on teaching and assessing information literacy at regional, national, and international venues, like Innovations, LIW, LOEX, WILU, ACRL, and IFLA.